Model#

 client.append_to_list("list_2", dataset_2)

-In the application, two lists named list_1 and list_2 are sent to the Orchestrator
+In the application, two lists named list_1 and list_2 are sent to the Orchestrator.

-The contents of the Orchestrator
+The contents of the Orchestrator after Model completion are:

 1) "list_1"